-When you have your first child or even your second, you may be considering staying at home with your child.
+When you have your first child or even your second, you may be wondering you can afford to stay at home with your child.
 There are a lot of different reasons that parents consider doing this, but ultimately it is your choice.
 One thing that may be standing in your way is the financial implications of staying home and giving up your job.
 You should ask yourself these five questions before you make a final decision.

 1. How Much Will Daycare Cost, If I Don't Stay at Home?